alanreidt/range-slider-component/modules/slider/README.md

 #### values
 ##### Input/Output type details
-`values` option is handled indentically to `boundaries`, but, as it has more values to deal with, there is additional information you need to know.
+`values` option is handled identically to `boundaries`, but, as it has more values to deal with, there is additional information you need to know.

 *The first* difference is if input value lie in the middle of 2 current values, then the bigger will be changed.

-And *the second* is that you can pass an array up to current values length (excessed will be ignored) — it will change all the closest values to the inputed ones.
+And *the second* is that you can pass an array up to current values length (excessed will be ignored) — it will change all the closest values to the inputted ones.

 *restrictions*: only positive and negative numbers are allowed.